Registration, Evaluation and Authorisation of Chemicals

 TotalEnergies is fully committed to supporting this objective and to making a positive contribution to the sustainable development of the European Chemical Industry.
 TotalEnergies is also committed to maintaining and developing its business through the implementation of the regulation and is fully aware of all the requirements that REACH involves and has engaged the necessary human and financial resources to fulfill its responsibilities and realise its objectives.
 For any questions about the REACH regulation, please use the ECHA FAQ website.

 Polymer grades are preparations and TotalEnergies is downstream user of many substances used as raw materials.
 TotalEnergies is working closely with the suppliers to ensure registration of the raw materials that it purchases or imports into the European Union.
-TotalEnergies is quite confident of retaining the production and marketing of its polymers without any disruption.
+More information on the REACH registration compliance is available in the Regulatory Information Sheet available for all our products (see Regulatory Information page on this website).

 SVHC statement (Substances of Very High Concern) for Polyethylene, Polypropylene and Polystyrene